 In 2015, more than 238,000 workers across the country were injured in accidents involving a slip, trip, or fall, and the Ohio Department of Health names falls as the leading cause of non-fatal injuries in the state.
-While it is easy to dismiss a simple slip as a minor occurrence, these types of accidents can have very real and serious consequences for both the injured workers and their families.
+While it is easy to dismiss a simple slip as a minor occurrence, these accidents can have real and serious consequences for injured workers and their families.
 In fact, fourteen workers were killed in a slip, trip, or fall accident in Ohio in 2015, and non-fatal falls result in debilitating injuries and millions of dollars in medical costs every year.

 Why Are Falls, Trips, and Slips So Common in the Workplace?